sol-eng/e2e-ferry-delays-r/README.md

 -   05 - Delivering insights using an interactive Shiny app
 -   06 - Employing the `connectapi` Posit SDK to monitor content usage

+Browse full workshop materials at <https://github.com/posit-conf-2024/ds-workflows-r> and see slides at <https://posit-conf-2024.github.io/ds-workflows-r/>.